 Calculations of carbon dioxide emissions (GHG)

 Use of fossil-free energy carriers

 Certificates and standards, such as ISO 9001, ISO 14001, EN 1090-1, 1090-2 och 1090-3

 BE Group identified a number of sustainability-related risks and uncertainty factors for the operation.
 These risks and the work on them are briefly described below.

-Increased sales and production lead to a greater overall environmental impact in relation to production and distribution of the company’s products.
+Increased sales and production lead to a greater overall environmental impact.
 Currently unknown decontamination costs may also negatively impact BE Group’s operations, earnings and financial position.
-Compliance with relevant environmental legislation and other regulations in the environmental field are a prerequisite for avoiding sanction measures.
+Compliance with relevant environmental legislation and other regulations in the environmental area are a prerequisite for avoiding sanction measures.

 BE Group works systematically to comply with rules and laws and to reduce the company’s environmental impact and conduct quality and environmental management work that makes requirements on the units.
 BE Group works to reduce the environmental impact in the value chain, through the production and distribution process from suppliers to end users.
 This includes following up the removal of solvents from the painting facilities and dust emissions and waste management of residual products.

 Increased production leads to greater energy consumption.
 Not using energy from renewable sources, where this is possible, negatively impacts the environment.

 BE Group measures energy consumption at all of its facilities and in the procurement of energy, energy from fossil-free energy carriers shall be the first choice if possible.
 Looking at energy efficiency is also an important factor in investments.

 BE Group primarily sells its products in six markets, which mean that transports of materials are unavoidable and use of transport services most often entails use of fossil fuels.